-Research indicates that a large breakfast is ideal for weight loss and reducing the risk of diabetes and heart diseases (6).
-Also, it has been shown that people who eat a higher calorie breakfast burn twice as many calories than individuals who consume large dinners (11).
+Research indicates that a large breakfast (and smaller dinner) may be ideal for weight loss and reducing the risk of diabetes and heart diseases (6).
+Also, it has been shown that people who eat a higher calorie breakfast burn more calories after eating in the morning than individuals who consume large dinners (11).
 It is crucial that you take the right amount of calories during breakfast and not too little or too much.

 Every person has different calorie needs.
 Your daily calorie intake is dependent on your metabolism, age, and level of physical activity.
 On average, an adult woman requires about 2200 calories and a man about 2700 calories daily (2).
 Much as a person’s caloric needs may vary from another, the right amount of calories to eat during breakfast is between 350 to 500 calories for women and about 375 to 625 calories for men (1).